 I’m not the only one who feels that way.
-Hundreds of thousands of people across the country have protested against the fetid conditions people are being held in at the border, the horrific treatment of children, and the caging of people seeking asylum.
+Hundreds of thousands of people across the country have protested against the fetid conditions people are being held in at the border as well as the horrific treatment of children.
 This is a humanitarian crisis as well as a stain on our nation.

 As 48Hills reported, there will be a month of protests at ICE Headquarters in San Francisco.
 It kicked off with a block party and overnight occupation on July 30th which the SFPD ultimately raided.
 Abolish ICE SF has released the following statement about the protest and the raid:

 On July 30th, from 12pm-5am, community members held a “Block Party to Abolish ICE” (Immigration and Customs Enforcement) at the US Immigration and Customs Enforcement Building at 630 Sansome Street, in San Francisco.
 The organizers and participants were autonomous people coming together to disrupt and denounce ICE and the harms ICE brings to their communities, while honoring indigenous struggles and rights to their ancestral lands.

 Around 12pm, people began to gather on the sidewalk outside of the ICE building, which houses the “Enforcement and Removal Operations” field offices that orchestrate the vast majority of raids and targeted attacks on immigrant communities across Northern California.
 A stakebed truck which served as the DJ booth and stage was set up, and the day’s program began with speakers from community organizations Causa Justa/Just Cause and Free SF Coalition, a legal defense team that supports undocumented people.